Richardtugwell/lucee-fw1-simple-todo/README.md

 $ foreman start -f Procfile.dev
 ```

-You should now have Lucee up and running at [http://localhost:5000](http://localhost:5000).
+You should now have the ToDo application up and running at [http://localhost:5000](http://localhost:5000).
-Start adding your code to /webroot.
+Start hacking modifying as required.

 By default, access to the Lucee server/web admins has remote access blocked.
 This can be
 configured in /webroot/WEB-INF/urlrewrite.xml